 Lunchtime

-For the guns there might be hip flasks of sloe-gin, maybe a shot of whisky, if it’s lunch time there will be picnic hampers and ice buckets, for the keepers and beaters it’s more likely to be cool boxes full of warm cans of lager and sandwiches wrapped in clingfilm, but this will vary depending on the part of the country the shoot is in.
-If the weathers inclement everyone might retire to a shooter’s hut or cabin which might have a fireplace or stove in it which the keepers will have cleaned out and prepared.
+For the guns there might be flasks of coffee or tea, hip flasks of sloe-gin, or maybe even a shot of whisky, (although many will now shun the latter two nowadays).
+If it’s lunch-time there will be picnic hampers and ice buckets, for the keepers and beaters it’s more likely to be cool boxes full of warm bottles of fizzy pop, maybe cans of lager (though these will be strictly rationed) and sandwiches wrapped in clingfilm, but this will vary depending on the part of the country the shoot is in.

-The head keeper will go to talk to the ‘factor’, owner of the estate, basically his boss, and briefly chat with some of the guns, if it’s been a particularly exciting and productive drive the guns might go to congratulate the beaters.
+The head keeper will go to talk to the ‘factor’, owner of the estate, basically his boss, and briefly chat with some of the guns, if its been a particularly exciting and productive drive the guns might go to congratulate the beaters.

 In one day there may up up to 5 drives, usually 4, maybe only 2 or 3 if bad weather cuts the day short, when everything is over the beaters might hop into a ‘beaters wagon’, which might be any sort of wheeled or tracked contraption, to head down off the hill, sometimes they might just walk down.
-The guns will be in 4-wheel drive vehicles or a ‘gun bus’, basically another type of vehicle.
+The guns will often be in 4-wheel drive vehicles or a ‘gun bus’, basically another type of vehicle.

 The end of the day

-At the end of the day the keeper will go and pay the beaters and thank them, and there will thankyous and handshakes too from the guns.
+At the end of the day the keeper will go and pay the beaters and thank them, and there will be thankyous and handshakes too from the guns.

 The keepers will have a vehicle or trailer in which to place the grouse and something to put all of the spent cartridges in, they will still have a lot of work to as well as making sure everyone is safely off the moors and on their way down, they have an enormous amount of stress on their shoulders as they won’t fully know yet whether the guns have had a good day, and therefore they are still in a job!

-The beaters and gamekeepers will go home completely knackered, sometimes sunburnt, sometimes damp, the gamekeepers will have hoarse voices from shouting, the guns will go to the local inn or hotel and put a huge amount of money behind the bar, they’ll quite often have booked out local hotels and b&bs, and the manager of the shoot will spend a lot of time over the next few days staring at spreadsheets and ledgers trying to figure if the whole enterprise is worthwhile.
+They’ll quite often have booked out local hotels and b&bs, and the manager of the shoot will spend a lot of time over the next few days staring at spreadsheets and ledgers trying to figure if the whole enterprise is worthwhile.

 A B-H